photoprism/photoprism-docs/docs/getting-started/troubleshooting/browsers.md

 browser console for warnings and errors as described below.
 It is perfectly fine to take screenshots instead of writing down the details.

+*In case you don't see any log messages, try reloading the page, as the problem may occur while the page is loading.*

 === "Chrome, Chromium, and Edge"

     - press ⌘+Option+J (Mac) or Ctrl+Shift+J (Windows, Linux, Chrome OS) to go directly to the Developer Tools